MdSamsuzzohaShayon/youthspike-event-management/README.md

 ### Requirements
+ - Email seing and staying at position
+ - Roster lock and change to matches component
+ - Make username unique
+ - When making co-captain make sure he is not captain of any other team

  - So I think as far as list goes-
   1.) loading speed on public view standings,
   2.) in phone mostly having to hit a button up to 10 times,